 Given its potential to benefit everyone in the supply chain, plus the environment and communities at origin, micro-lot is a term well worth maintaining.

 Fair trade coffee is a certified type of coffee.
-It is coffee that has been certified by a Fair Trade organization as having been bought at origin for a fair price.
-There are many such organizations, so the specifics of the certification vary.
+It is coffee that has been certified by a Fair Trade organisation as having been bought at origin for a fair price.
+There are many such organisations, so the specifics of the certification vary.

 Shade-grown coffee is one of several coffee certification types.
 It represents coffee that’s grown under a natural canopy of trees.
 As compared with a sun-drenched plantation, it is less resource-intensive and enhances biodiversity (3).
 Some also claim shade-grown coffee tastes better.

 Single-origin coffee is increasingly hard to define.
 It can mean coffee from a single country, but it can equally refer to a specific region or even a single farm.
 It is a broader term than micro-lot.
 This article explains it in detail.

 - McIntyre, E. (2017, January 19).
 What (Exactly) is “Third Wave Coffee”?
 Retrieved from https://magazine.crema.co/third-wave-f6479681dcf9